codeuniversity/student-council/statute/statute.md

 (1) The Student General Assembly elects representatives for the Student Council.

 (2) Student representatives to the Academic Senate and to the Study Program Councils are elected in accordance with the University's Election Regulations (one student seat and one deputy per study program in each body).
 All candidates for Student Council portfolios are automatically nominated for these elections in their respective study programs.
 The Student General Assembly may host candidate statements and Q&A.
+Additional nominations from each study program remain open under the University’s Election Regulations.
+Candidates may opt out of being listed on AS/SPC ballots.

 (3) The Student General Assembly meets at